Emergency Management

 NOAA Extreme Weather Information Guide for West-Central Florida

-Hurricane Season is upon us and begins June 1st….What you need to know as a Tarpon Springs Resident
+Hurricane Season is June 1 – November 30….What you need to know as a Tarpon Springs Resident

 This is the time to prepare and below are some tools you can use to help make a plan!